This page documents west’s configuration file system, the

 ZEPHYR_BASE if it

-is unset in the calling environment (also relative to the installation root):
+is unset in the calling environment (also relative to the workspace root):

 west config zephyr.base